zfcampus/zf-apigility-doctrine/README.md

                 },
 ```

-To fetch the object manager is a controller:
+To fetch the object manager in a controller:
 ```
 namespace Application\Controller;